MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 to authorize the Azure AD client application to be act on the user's behalf with authorization to have these permissions.
-Should the user approve, these permissions will be listed in the scope claim of the token that is issued to the AAD client application.
+Should the user approve, these permissions will be listed in the scope claim of the token that is issued to the Azure AD client application.

-The Azure AD client application is configured to request the "Access Kusto" permission from the user (which AAD calls "the resource owner").
+The Azure AD client application is configured to request the "Access Kusto" permission from the user (which Azure AD calls "the resource owner").

 ## Kusto Client SDK as an Azure AD Client Application